glouppe/info8010-deep-learning/lecture4.md

 class: middle

-The stochastic behavior of SGD helps **evade local minima**.

 While being computationally faster than batch gradient descent,
-- gradient estimates used by SGD can be *very noisy*,
+- gradient estimates used by SGD can be *very noisy*, which may help escape from local minima;
 - SGD does not benefit from the speed-up of **batch-processing**.

 ---